-- · Wear safety glasses. - · Do not smoke. - Do not charge frozen batteries. - To prevent arcing when disconnecting the battery: - 1.
-Press the Off switch from the display and then press the E-Stop button. - 2.
+- Wear safety glasses. - Do not smoke. - Do not charge frozen batteries. - To prevent arcing when disconnecting the battery: - 1.
+Press the Off switch from the display and then press the E-Stop button (if equipped). - 2.
 Disconnect AC power from any battery chargers. - 3.
-Remove the negative (-) battery cable to prevent starting. - To prevent arcing when reconnecting the battery: - 1.
-Reconnect the positive (+) cable. - 2.
-Reconnect the negative (-) cable. - 3.
+Remove the negative (-) battery cables to prevent starting. - To prevent arcing when reconnecting the battery: - 1.
+Reconnect the positive (+) cables. - 2.
+Reconnect the negative (-) cables. - 3.
 Reconnect the battery charger to AC power supply. - When replacing the generator set battery, always replace it with a battery as specified in this manual.